 - The modular principle of STANDARD 100 facilitates testing and certification of textile products at every processing stage.
 Duplicate testing costs are avoided by using certificates from prior stages – even for products with complex structures

-- To provide the consumer with a reliable, 3rd-party label for non-hazardous products that are tested in accordance with strict global standards to protect from harmful substances in textiles
+- Gives consumers and purchasers a reliable, 3rd-party label for non-hazardous products that are tested in accordance with strict global standards to protect from harmful substances in textiles

-- To provide targeted support for companies in the textile chain with human-ecological product safety, based on a scientific criteria catalogue and neutral laboratory tests
+- Provides targeted product stewardship support for companies in the textile chain with human-ecological product safety, based on a scientific criteria catalogue and neutral laboratory tests

-- To simplify and accelerate supplier relationships for manufacturers and retailers who want to ensure product safety for their customers
+- Simplifies and accelerates supplier relationships for manufacturers and retailers who want to ensure product safety for their customers

-- To achieve legal conformity for importers, retailers and manufacturers
+- Ensures legal conformity for importers, retailers and manufacturers

 OEKO-TEX® is based on a modular system.
 Certification is available for every stage of the textile chain and certificates from prior stages are recognized downstream.
 This means that costs are shared throughout the supply chain and traceability enhanced.